gvwilson/sdxpy/en/src/dataframe/index.md

 {: .continue}

 Getting values and checking for equality are also straightforward.
-(See the source code for their implementation.)
-Selecting and filtering are more interesting, since they are the whole point of this implementation.
+Filtering is much easier than it was with column-wise storage—we simply pass each row to the user-supplied filter function and keep the ones that pass:
+{: .continue}

+[% inc file="df_row.py" keep="select" %]

 To select columns we must build a new list of dictionaries, each of which has only some of the keys of the original:

 [% inc file="df_row.py" keep="select" %]

-To filter,
-we simply pass each row to the user-supplied filter function:
+These operations are the inverses of their `DfCol` counterparts: we have to rearrange data to select but can use the existing data as-is to filter.
 {: .continue}

-[% inc file="df_row.py" keep="filter" %]

-These operations are the inverses of their `DfCol` counterparts: we have to rearrange data to select but can use the existing data as-is to filter rather than vice versa.

 Since `DfCol` and `DfRow` have the same interface, we can recycle the tests we wrote for the former.